-Setting off in the morning, your next major town is Sahagun which is full of ancient monuments and has a population of 170,000.
-Sahagun was the seat of great religious power, largely due to the influence of Alfonso VI who, with his numerous wives, is buried in the
+Setting off in the morning, your next major town is Sahagún, which is full of ancient monuments.
+Sahagún was the seat of great religious power, largely due to the influence of Alfonso VI who, with his numerous wives, is buried in the Benedictine Convento de Santa Cruz.

-Benedictine Convento de Santa Cruz.
-Sahagun is approximately 16 km into your walk, so you may wish to stop here for lunch.
-From Sahagun you will make your way to Bercianos del Real Camino.
-From Sahagún through the old town, passing through the Arco de San Benito and cross the Rio Cea using the Puente de Canto bridge built by Alfonso VI in 1085.
+Sahagún is approximately 16km into your walk, so you may wish to stop here for lunch.
+From Sahagún you will make your way to Bercianos del Real Camino.
+Leave Sahagún through the old town, passing through the Arco de San Benito and cross the Rio Cea using the Puente de Canto bridge built by Alfonso VI in 1085.

-Continue along the path for 4 kilometres until you reach Calzada del Coto.
+Continue along the path for 4km until you reach Calzada del Coto.
 Here the route diverges but you will follow the Real Camino Francés to Bercianos del Real Camino for your overnight accommodation.
-There are some opportunities for food and drink along this path and after 1.7 kilometres you will pass a laguna or lake on your right.
-After 2 kilometres you come to the Ermita de Nuestra Señora de los Perales just before Bercianos del Real Camino.
+There are some opportunities for food and drink along this path and after 1.7km you will pass a laguna or lake on your right.

+After 2km you come to the Ermita de Nuestra Señora de los Perales just before Bercianos del Real Camino.